odoo/documentation/content/developer/tutorials/backend.rst

 -----

 .. warning::
-   The gantt view requires the web_gantt module which is present in :ref:`the enterprise edition
+   The gantt view requires the web_gantt module which is present in the enterprise edition
-   <setup/install/editions>` version.
+   <install/editions>` version.

 Horizontal bar charts typically used to show project planning and advancement, their root element is ``<gantt>``.